Zoyan91/GinyWow/replit.md

 - **drizzle-zod**: Integration between Drizzle ORM and Zod validation
 - **typescript**: Static type checking throughout the application

-The application follows a modern full-stack architecture with strong type safety, automated database migrations, and AI-powered features for content optimization.
+The application follows a modern full-stack architecture with strong type safety, automated database migrations, and AI-powered features for productivity and content creation tools.